Action Team Charge

 Each project should report concrete progress to the action team in one year.
 The group will report on progress at the end of the 2013-14 academic year and again when the one-year reports are received from the participating faculty.
 At that time, we will evaluate progress overall and determine the next year’s work.

-When the Center is organized formally, it will include the offices of sustainability, community engagement, international, and academic technology as well as the Help Desk, the Crowne Center for Faculty Development and Colket Student Learning Center.
+When the Center is organized formally, it will include the offices of sustainability, community engagement, international, and academic technology as well as the Help Desk, the Crowne Center for Faculty Development and Colket Center for Academic Excellence.
 The steering group is encouraged to consult with leaders in these areas as the projects move forward.
 Proposals that involve collaboration with these offices should be encouraged.

 Action team members

 - Anne Hyde, Chair

 - Inger Bull

 Director of International Programs